Biogs.com

 As at 2007, David Bowie and Robbie Williams shared the record for having the most number one albums in the UK.

-David Bowie is a keen painter and skier.
+David Bowie was a keen painter and skier.
 In 1992, he married Iman Abdul Majid, often just referred to as Iman.

 David Bowie's son Duncan Zowie Haywood-Jones, or Duncan Jones for short, made his feature film debut as a director in 2009.